guettli/programming-guidelines/README.md

 ## 8. Communication with others

-### Avoid to get a nerd
+### Avoid getting a nerd

 If you do "talk" with software to databases and APIs daily, your ability to communicate with humans might decrease.

 You might start to think like a computer (at least a bit).

-The human mind works completly different, not just bits and bytes.
+The human mind works completely differently, not just bits and bytes.
 It has [Emotions](https://en.wikipedia.org/wiki/Emotion)

-Avoid to get a Nerd https://en.wikipedia.org/wiki/Nerd
+Avoid getting a Nerd https://en.wikipedia.org/wiki/Nerd

 Here some hints:

 -   Nerds like complaining.
 This book can help: "Rethinking Positive
     Thinking: Inside the New Science of Motivation" by Gabriele Oettingen.
 The method is called WOOP.
--   Nerds like to think at their problems first.
+-   Nerds like to think about their problems first.
 [Nonviolent Communication](https://en.wikipedia.org/wiki/Nonviolent_Communication#Four_components) can help.
 -   Meet with "normal" people.
 With "normal" I mean people who do not do